 This is a very serious battle.
 The whole thing is happening to Jerusalem for her people to repent and cast their sins away.
 Their sin had been so great, the only way to rid them of it was for great loss of life to occur.
 This is a drastic act of God upon a people He loved, because their sin had been so drastic.
 There is much grief in this type of war.

 Jeremiah 6:8 “Be thou instructed, O Jerusalem, lest my soul depart from thee; lest I make thee desolate, a land not inhabited.”

 Or “corrected”.
 Receive discipline or instructions by chastisements and corrections, return by repentance, that the evils threatened may not come.
-This shows the affection of the Lord to his people, notwithstanding all their sins.
-That their amendment, and not their destruction, were pleasing to him; that it was with reluctance he was about to visit them in the manner threatened.
-And that even now it was not too late, provided they were instructed and reformed; but, if not, they must expect what follows.
+This shows the affection of the Lord towards His people, notwithstanding all their sins.
+That their amendment, and not their destruction, was pleasing to Him; that it was with reluctance He was about to visit them in the manner threatened.
+And that even now it was not too late, provided they were instructed and reformed; but, if not, they must expect what follows:

 “Lest I make thee desolate, a land not inhabited”: The Targum adds, by way of illustration, “as the land of Sodom;” so that not a man should dwell in it (see Jer.
 4:25).

 God is pleading with His people through the mouth of Jeremiah, to learn a lesson from this and not get back into sin.
 He is begging them to repent so He can stop this terrible suffering.
 If they do not repent after all of this, He will just destroy them all.
 God loves His family and He loves Jerusalem.
 He wants them to learn a lesson so further punishment will not be necessary.